hcyogeesh/originalPython/Miscellaneous/incompleteFilesInfos.md

 8. VE = 49 - Implement only str type inputs only.
 9. VE = 52 - Implementation of only str type inputs only.
 10. VE = 54 - Check the outputs and study the algorithms, properly.
 11. VE = 88 - Flip the Boolean.
-Optimise the code, and improve the bool logic. <!--Important. -->
+Optimise the code, and improve the bool logic. <!--Important. --> Recheck it again.
 12. VE = 90 - Just check the outputs, will you.